According to Google, millennials are essentially people who hit the young adulthood phase in the first few years of the 21st century.

 Additionally, if your budget allows you, renovating your office premises would be a good idea.
 You could install new furniture, create a friendly lounge, or perhaps include even a couple of fitness rooms for letting off steam after work hours.

 Another workplace feature that millennials are increasingly prioritizing over paychecks is flexibility.
-That’s why, as a matter of fact, self-employment and freelancing rates have been rising sharply in this age group in the recent past.
+That’s why self-employment and freelancing rates have been rising sharply in this age group in the recent past.

 A Millennial Branding report that sampled responses from a wide range of workers found that 45% of them would pick job flexibility over great pay.
 And it doesn’t end there.